Author: Kevin George

 This book is a work in progress.
 Posts on this blog are to enable readers to examine the manuscript and make commentary.
 These blog posts are NOT the final version!

-With this in mind, the chapters which follow will seek to reveal alternative translations of key PSA passages, yet keep each passage within the acceptable range of Greek translation words and their textual context.
+With this in mind, the chapters which follow will seek to examine and reveal alternative translations of key PSA passages, yet keep each passage within the acceptable range of Greek translation words and their textual context.